fingerprintjs/fingerprintjs/contributing.md

 There are automatic tests.
 They are run by [Jasmine](https://jasmine.github.io) in real browsers using [Karma](https://karma-runner.github.io).
+Unit test files are located right next to individual module files that they check.
+Integration tests are located in the `tests` directory.

 To run the tests in a browser on your machine, build the project and run:
 ```bash